midwayjs/pandora/docs/source/en/glossary.md

 Detail:

-1. For example, initialize or stop of a lot of basic middleware SDK.
+1. For example, initialize or stop of a lot of the basic middleware SDK.
 2. Start or stop the main program of the application.
-3. A standard object proxy can be created by a service, that can be invoked across IPC-Hub in other process.
+3. A standard object proxy can be created by a service, that can be invoked across the IPC-Hub in other process.

 ### Process